marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

-To do much of the Reactive Security work, Spring Security uses a [ReactiveSecurityContextHolder](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/context/ReactiveSecurityContextHolder.html) to place the [SecurityContext](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/context/SecurityContext.html) into  [Reactor's Context](https://projectreactor.io/docs/core/release/reference/#context).
+Spring Security uses a [ReactiveSecurityContextHolder](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/context/ReactiveSecurityContextHolder.html) to place the [SecurityContext](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/context/SecurityContext.html) into [Reactor's Context](https://projectreactor.io/docs/core/release/reference/#context).

-Since reactive operators now have access to this `SecurityContext`, Spring can wrap logic within advices to determine things like the current logged in user and it's privileges.
+Since reactive operators get access to this `SecurityContext`, Spring Security (or the developer) can then wrap logic within advices to determine things like the current logged in user and it's privileges.
+The way to enable this goes as follows:

-1) The [RSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/RSocketSecurity.java) bean is central to security of RSocket endpoints.
-It is enabled by decorating the main configuration class with [@EnableRSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/EnableRSocketSecurity.java).
+1) Enabled the [RSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/RSocketSecurity.java) bean by decorating a configuration class with [@EnableRSocketSecurity](https://github.com/spring-projects/spring-security/blob/main/config/src/main/java/org/springframework/security/config/annotation/rsocket/EnableRSocketSecurity.java).
 What this does is as stated in documentation -  it allows configuring RSocket based security.
-2) To enable the usage of Spring's own method security annotations on Reactive Streams, add the @[EnableReactiveMethodSecurity](https://github.com/spring-projects/spring-security/blob/210693eb6bd0cba51874ce150c73090c95d4e08b/docs/modules/ROOT/pages/reactive/authorization/method.adoc) annotation to the main configuraiton class.
+2) To enable the usage of Spring's own method security annotations on Reactive Streams (return types of [Publisher](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html?is-external=true)), add the @[EnableReactiveMethodSecurity](https://github.com/spring-projects/spring-security/blob/210693eb6bd0cba51874ce150c73090c95d4e08b/docs/modules/ROOT/pages/reactive/authorization/method.adoc) annotation to the main configuraiton class.
-3) The controller is fully configured here, along with an added un-secure `status` route.
-The status uses [@AuthenticationPrincipal](https://github.com/spring-projects/spring-security/blob/main/web/src/main/java/org/springframework/security/web/bind/annotation/AuthenticationPrincipal.java) to tell whether we are really logged in by returning boolean.
+3) The RSocket messaging controller is fully configured here, along with an un-secure `status` route.
+The status route uses [@AuthenticationPrincipal](https://github.com/spring-projects/spring-security/blob/main/web/src/main/java/org/springframework/security/web/bind/annotation/AuthenticationPrincipal.java) to inject - if available - the UserDetails object from the afformentioned `SecurityContext`.

-** ReactiveAuthenticationManager paragraph
+> **_Customize the User:_** There is a nice to know informational example that describes how one would resolve a custom User object with the [AuthenticationPrincipalArgumentResolver](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/web/bind/support/AuthenticationPrincipalArgumentResolver.html).

-### Configure RSocket Security
+### Review of RSocket Server Security

-With `@EnableRSocketSecurity`, we gain RSocket security through [RSocket Interceptors](https://github.com/spring-projects/spring-security/blob/main/rsocket/src/main/java/org/springframework/security/rsocket/core/ContextPayloadInterceptorChain.java).
+By using `@EnableRSocketSecurity`, we gain RSocket security through [RSocket Interceptors](https://github.com/spring-projects/spring-security/blob/main/rsocket/src/main/java/org/springframework/security/rsocket/core/ContextPayloadInterceptorChain.java).
 Interceptors have the ability to work during, before or after a `level` in processing.
 For RSocket, this means any of the following levels:

 * Transport level
 * At the level of accepting new connections